fastify/fastify-auth/README.md

   })
 ```

-And the default relationship of these customized authentication is `or`, while we could also use `and`. for eg
+The default relationship of these customized authentication is `or`, while we could also use `and`:
 ```js
 fastify
   .decorate('verifyAdmin', function (request, reply, done) {